|

 understand or perhaps, uncomfortable to accept.
 Sometimes, it may convey ideas which are

-already familiar, yet bring their veracity home in a way that simply
+already familiar, yet bring their veracity home in a way that simply relearning

-intent of the essays in this series is not to explain a particular pop-media
+the hard facts would never accomplish.
+The intent of the essays in this series is not to explain a

-Philosophy.
-In this sense the media
+explain Jewish Philosophy.
+In this

-are brought to life in the “language” of modern man. |
+recondite ideas are brought to life in the “language” of modern man. |

 |||